Looking for a Mechanic apprenticeship in Kent? Earn while you learn at MidKent College.

 Why choose MidKent College?

 An apprenticeship with MidKent College will equip you with all of the skills you need to become a qualified mechanic.
-Our apprenticeship advisers can also help you to find an apprenticeship vacancy with a local employer – check out the latest vacancies available now.

 We work with trusted local businesses to ensure that what you learn on your apprenticeship is relevant, up-to-date and accurate.